uviclibraries/html-css/act-1.md

 - When you open VCS for the first time you will see a "Get Started" window, which you can close.
 - We are going to create a new project in VCS by clicking in the main menu on **File** > **Open Folder**.
 A Dialogue box will appear.
 - Navigate to your **Desktop** and then click on the **New Folder** button.
-- Name your folder, or directory, `html_workshop`.
+- Name your folder, or directory, as follows: `html_workshop`.
 - Once back in VCS, you will see a navigation pane on the lefthand side of the VCS window.
 We will use this navigation pane to create our first file.
 - To the right of your directory name (html_workshop), click on the "New file" button.